EEC-Developers/framework/Iterator/README.md

 Optionally, a second bidirectional iterator can be supplied for reversing the direction of iteration.

 * prev() -- This goes in the reverse direction from the `next()` method when an iterator is bidirectional.

+### EList iterator
+This is the only instantiation of an iterator in this directory.
+It is placed here purely because the e-list structure is the only internal data structure for the AmigaE language to iterate over.
+It is a child class of the bidirectional abstract iterator class and is provided as a wrapper class.